oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

 ## Task 4: Enable TLS network encryption

 1. Add a new tnsnames.ora entry for the pdb1_tls connection string.
-This will copy the existing pdb1 connection string and modify it to use TCPS protocol and connect to port 1522 instead of 1521.
+This will copy the existing pdb1 connection string and modify it to use TCPS protocol and port 1522 instead of 1521.

     ````
     <copy>./tls_update_tnsnames_ora.sh</copy>